Monika52n/memo_java_spring/README.md

-# Echoes of Memory
+# Echoes of Memory - Backend

-## Description
-The Echoes of Memory backend is a server-side application developed using Java and Spring Boot, designed to support a web-based memory game.
-It provides essential services such as user authentication, game management, and statistics tracking for both single-player and multiplayer modes.
+This repository contains the backend service of the Echoes of Memory project, a web-based memory game.
+This backend, developed using Java and Spring Boot, provides essential services such as user authentication, game management, and statistics tracking for both single-player and multiplayer modes. **Note:** This backend is designed to work in tandem with the Echoes of Memory frontend, which is available in a separate repository [memo-react-app](https://github.com/Monika52n/memo_react).

 ## Key features